 The best cheese straws recipe comes from my trusty Taste of Georgia cookbook.
 It’s simple and delicious, as the best recipes usually are.

-I highly recommend using a food processor for this cheese straws recipe.
+I highly recommend using a food processor to make cheese straws.
 I have this one from Cuisinart and love it because it holds 14 cups and is so powerful.

 And it comes with two smaller work bowls for when you don’t need the big bowl.